-A number of people within rural and urban settings in Nigeria consume herbal solutions, some as a way of life while others for the purpose of eliminating infections.
-Consequentially, the observations from this investigation show the possibility of the effect of consumption of some herbal antimicrobial drugs by predisposing herbal drug consumers to opportunistic infections by enhancing K. pneumoniae biofilm formation.
-Theis consumption habit of the herbal drugs by individuals promotes bacteria colonization since the bacteria tend to their colonization their survive more survival in stressful conditionssituations.
-The clinical importance of this in vitro investigation is highlighted by the fact that it employed the same herbal drug solutions consumed by people in Nigeria together with the low inoculum of bacterial which represents the infectious dosage present during the initial stage of infection [16].
-The K. pneumoniae isolates produced biofilm when they were exposed to some herbal drugs and this findings in this current study further supports buttress the observations in previous studies by Monsi et al [17, 18] that herbal antimicrobial agents induce resistance, through suggesting that the production of biofilm_could be a mechanism of resistance development employed by some herbal drugs.
+163 A number of people within rural and urban settings in Nigeria consume herbal solution some as a way 164 of life while others for the purpose of eliminating infection.
+Consequentially, the observations from this 165 investigation show the possibility of the effect of consumption of some herbal antimicrobial drugs by 166 predisposing herbal drug consumers to opportunistic infection by enhancing K. pneumoniae biofilm 167 formation.
+This encourages their colonization their survival in stressful situations.
+The clinical 168 importance of this in vitro investigation is highlighted by the fact that it employed the same herbal 169 solutions consumed by people in Nigeria together with the low inoculum of bacterial which represents 170 the infectious dosage present during the initial stage of infection [16].
+The findings in this study further 171 buttress the observations in previous studies [17, 18] that herbal antimicrobial agents induce 172 resistance, through suggesting that the production of biofilm could be a mechanism of resistance 173 development employed by some herbal drugs.

-4. CONCLUSION
+175 4.
+CONCLUSION

 This study was able to demonstrate for the first time that in vitro exposure of K. pneumoniae to herbal antimicrobial drugs could induce biofilm in K. pneumoniae.
-However, the mechanisms behind this biofilm induction are yet to be determined and warrants further studies.discovered.
+However, the mechanisms behind this biofilm induction are yet to be discovered.